turingschool/backend-curriculum-site/module3/intermission_work.md

 ### Intro to APIs

 Everything we build in Mod 3 will focus on building and consuming APIs.

-Work through [this tutorial](https://gist.github.com/BrianZanti/e9d73508062fdcb78225906a6d97686d) to get a brief into to APIs.
+Work through [this tutorial](https://gist.github.com/BrianZanti/e9d73508062fdcb78225906a6d97686d) to get a brief intro to APIs.

 ### Deeply Nested Collections

-When consuming APIs, the data is often stored in deeply nested collections, so you will need to tap into your Mod 1 skills and practice digging through them to retrieve the data you need.
+When consuming APIs, the data is often returned in deeply nested collections, so you will need to tap into your Mod 1 skills to practice digging through them to retrieve the data you need.

 Fork and clone [Here Be Dragons](https://github.com/turingschool-examples/here-be-dragons)

-Complete the exercises within and submit a link to your repo no later than Saturday before the first day of class.

 ### SQL/ActiveRecord